Bayer welcomes judge's call for new trial in $2 billion glyphosate case

-FRANKFURT (Reuters) - Germany’s Bayer AG (BAYGn.DE) on Friday welcomed a conditional ruling by a U.S. judge calling for a retrial of the case of a couple awarded $2 billion in damages by a jury who found that its glyphosate-based weedkiller caused their cancer.
+FRANKFURT (Reuters) - Germany’s Bayer AG on Friday welcomed a conditional ruling by a U.S. judge calling for a retrial of the case of a couple awarded $2 billion in damages by a jury who found that its glyphosate-based weedkiller caused their cancer.

 Shares in Bayer were up 1.4% in early Frankfurt trade.